shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

   None
 ```

 Which results in the creation of my stack and deployment of my function with API Gateway.
-Armed with the endpoint generated, we can test our new Graphql server.
+Armed with the endpoint generated, we can test our new GraphQL server.
 Using the playground again, we can see the result and I'm also showing the schema displayed from the [introspection query](https://graphql.org/learn/introspection/).

 ![GraphQL playground result from AWS](/img/blog/getting-started-with-serverless/graphql-playground2.png)